mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 6.2 Associating Models

-JPA associations let you easily declare the relationship between two entities.
+Vaadin on Kotlin associations let you easily declare the relationship between two entities.
 In the case of comments and articles, you could write out the relationships this way:

 * Each comment belongs to one article.